qureai/qureai.github.io/_posts/2016-10-24-brain-anatomy-segmentation.md

 twitter_image: "/assets/images/brain_anatomy/mas_illustration.jpg"
 ---

 At Qure.ai, we are getting very good at automatically identifying tumours and lesions in brains from MRI scans.
-In fact, our team was placed third in Brain Tumour Segmentation (BRATS) challenge.
+In fact, our team was placed third in Brain Tumour Segmentation (BRATS) challenge at MICCAI 16.
-As a next step, we wanted to have our machines understand the anatomy of brain as the symptoms of a brain lesion depend upon its anatomical location.
+As a next step, we wanted to train our machines to understand the anatomy of brain as the prognosis and symptoms of a brain lesion depend upon its anatomical location.

 Brain anatomy segmentation will also allow us to do quantitative and morphometric research in neuroimaging.
 For example, some studies [[4](#alz-reference-1), [5](#alz-reference-2)] have found that abnormal shapes/volumes of certain anatomical regions are associated with brain disorders like Alzheimer’s disease and Parkinson's.